-Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Mary Beth Doyle Park in Ann Arbor.
+Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Mary Beth Doyle Park part of the Ann Arbor system.

 Ann Arbor’s Mary Beth Doyle Park

 Mary Beth Doyle Park – Playground Features

 This playground profile was collected prior to our new format which did not gather all of this data.
 We have included our best guess in the conversion and will add them to our list to be updated.
 Information most likely to be incorrect is number of slides and structures